lacravate/ragot/README.md

 Targeted methods don't even need to be defined.
 If not already, they'll be hooked when added to the targeted class or module.

-Hooks can be piled up on methods and will be executed in the order they were declared.

 #### Options